ldamewood/CurriculumVitae/cv.md

       spintronic devices.

-    * Development of methods for calculating thermodynamic and transport properties of spintronic devices using many-body techniques and algorithms.
+    * Development of methods for calculating thermodynamic and transport properties of spintronic devices using two-time Green's functions and the random-phase approximation.

+    * Analysis of novel Li/Be-based half-metallic materials and their feasibility in device applcations.
+Examination of the half-metallic robustness with respect to vibrational instabilities, spin-orbit interactions, substrate choice and surface reconstruction.

 2014-2015
 :   **Research Competition Participant** Kaggle.com